jungj0925/autoeq/README.md

 # Adaptive Audio Equalizer

 Adaptive Audio Equalizer is an innovative application designed to enhance the listening experience across all audio sources on your computer.
-It provides a customizable 10-band graphic equalizer, includes genre-specific presets, and integrates with Spotify to display the currently playing track.
+It provides a customizable 10-band graphic equalizer, includes genre-specific presets, integrates with Spotify to display the currently playing track, and enables automatic genre-based equalizer adjustments.

 ---

 ## Features

 ### Equalizer Features
-- 10-Band Equalizer: Adjust frequencies ranging from 60 Hz to 16,000 Hz.
+- **10-Band Equalizer**: Adjust frequencies ranging from 60 Hz to 16,000 Hz.
-- Custom Presets: Create, save, and load personalized EQ settings.
+- **Custom Presets**: Create, save, and load personalized EQ settings.
-- Built-in Genre Presets: Includes presets for genres like Pop, Rock, Classical, and more.
+- **Built-in Genre Presets**: Includes presets for genres like Pop, Rock, Classical, and more.
-- Real-Time Adjustment: Applies equalizer settings to system-wide audio with low latency.
+- **Real-Time Adjustment**: Applies equalizer settings to system-wide audio with low latency.
-- Flat Mode: Reset all bands to 0 dB using the "Flat" preset.
+- **Flat Mode**: Reset all bands to 0 dB using the "Flat" preset.

 ### Spotify Integration
-- "Now Playing" Display: Displays the currently playing track in real time.
+- **"Now Playing" Display**: Displays the currently playing track in real time.
-- Automatic Updates: Updates every second to show the latest song from your Spotify account.
+- **Automatic Updates**: Updates every second to show the latest song from your Spotify account.
+- **Genre Detection**: Detects the genre of the currently playing track and automatically adjusts the EQ based on pre-trained machine learning models.

 ---